The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 A pause.
 His hand found her hair.

 “It will not be long,” he said.
-He had said this twice already that evening, and she had not answered either time, because they both understood it was not true.
+He had said this twice that evening.
+She hadn’t answered either time, because they both understood it was not true.
 A temple like the one the king had described — something the world had not seen before — was not a month’s work.
 Not a year’s.

 “I know,” she said.

 She had known since the morning the soldiers came.
-She had known it even before that, in some quieter part of herself — the part that had watched him draw his elevations under the bara koli and understood that what a man draws with that kind of absorption is not a profession.
+Known it even before that, in some quieter part of herself — the part that had watched him draw his elevations under the bara koli, morning after morning, and understood that what a man draws with that kind of absorption is not a profession.
 It is a calling.
 And callings, when they arrive in the form of four soldiers and a royal wax seal, do not negotiate.

 She pressed her face into his chest.